 Ancient Origins

-The history of miso is a little murky, but one theory says that it originated in ancient China and brought over to Japan around the 6th century by Buddhist monks.
+The history of miso is a little murky, but one theory says that it originated in ancient China and was brought over to Japan around the 6th century by Buddhist monks.

-Called Hishio/Sho (醤, the same Chinese character for fermented Chinese condiments such as doubanjiang, tianmiangjiang, the Korean chili paste gochujang and also used to write soy sauce 醤油) or Shi/Kuki (豉), it was a fermented food product that may hails back to the 11th century B.C.
+Called Hishio/Sho (醤, the same Chinese character for fermented Chinese condiments such as doubanjiang, tianmiangjiang, the Korean chili paste gochujang and also used to write soy sauce 醤油) or Shi/Kuki (豉), it was a fermented food product that may hail back to the 11th century B.C.

 Hishio/Sho was made of pounded wild animals or fish mixed with salt, alcohol, and koji, which was then fermented in pots for over 100 days.
 Shi/Kuki was made of soybeans or grains and salt.
-The fermentation process allowed long-term storage of precious foodstuffs, which was important for the hunter-gatherer and early agricultural society.
+The fermentation process allowed long-term storage of precious foodstuffs, which was necessary for the hunter-gatherer and early agricultural society.

 Miso, Uniquely Japanese